vs-ude/fyr-www/content/quickstart/_index.md

 This step shows how to compiler ot Fyr compiler and how to setup environment variables etc.

 ### Build the Fyr Compiler

-The Fyr compiler is written in [TypeScript](http://typescriptlang.org).
-Install the latest version and make sure that `tsc` is in your path.

 To execute the Fyr compiler, install the latest version of [Node.js](https://nodejs.org/en/).
 Make sure that `node` is in your path.